HL7/uv-lab-rep-ig/input/pagecontent/semantic-notes.md

 ### Result Report Workflow
-Result report use case covers workflows related to tests performed and reported by a clinical laboratory in response to in-vitro diagnostic test orders.
+The result report use case covers workflows related to tests performed and reported by a clinical laboratory in response to in-vitro diagnostic test orders.

 #### Standard Result Report Workflow
-Laboratory, after performing its internal testing workflow, which includes consolidation of all test result orders or order groups and all steps of data quality assurance and validation, forms a complete result report, formed according to the requirements and query parameters formulated by the ordering entity, marks report as “final” (sets Laboratory result report status to “final”) and sends it to the application of the clinical practice (known as Order Result Tracker) as well as to all informants included in the Laboratory test order.
+The laboratory, after performing its internal testing workflow, which includes consolidation of all test result orders or order groups and all steps of data quality assurance and validation, forms a complete result report, formed according to the requirements and query parameters formulated by the ordering entity, marks the report as “final” (sets Laboratory result report status to “final”) and sends it to the application of the clinical practice (known as Order Result Tracker) as well as to all informants included in the Laboratory test order.
 A copy of the report might be stored to an attached EHR repository system.
 All individual test results which are included in the final laboratory result report should be also marked as Final or Cancelled.

 #### Partial Result Report Workflow
-In some cases, laboratory might release result report which is either incomplete (not all results are available or marked as “final”) or is unverified.
-This is usually the case when some of the results are known to be produced later (due to the nature of the test or due to organisational or technical reasons in laboratory) while other test results need to be communicated to report recipients due to a specific organisational and/or process rules or due to an urgency of some of the test results.
-In such case the report status should be always set to “preliminary” or “partial”.
+In some cases, the laboratory might release a result report which is either incomplete (not all results are available or marked as “final”) or is unverified.
+This is usually the case when some of the results are known to be produced later (due to the nature of the test or due to organisational or technical reasons in the laboratory) while other test results need to be communicated to the report recipients due to specific organisational and/or process rules or due to an urgency of some of the test results.
+In such case the report status should always be set to “preliminary” or “partial”.
 For details see also [Laboratory result report status](#laboratory-result-report-status).

 ####	Amended Result Report Workflow
-When result report content or referenced resources have been modified (edited or added to) after being released as "final" and the report is complete and verified by an authorised person, report status should be set to “amended”, “corrected” or “appended”, depending on the situation.
+When the result report content or referenced resources have been modified (edited or added to) after being released as "final" and the report is complete and verified by an authorised person, the report status should be set to “amended”, “corrected” or “appended”, depending on the situation.
 For details see also [Laboratory result report status](#laboratory-result-report-status).

 #### Cancelled Result Report Workflow
-In some cases, laboratory might not be able to perform any test and deliver a result report.
-This might have many reasons, e.g., lost sample, broken tube, dysfunction of the analyser etc. In such case the status value should be updated to "cancelled" and the specific details given - preferably as coded values in the TestResultvalue.CodedResult element.
+In some cases, the laboratory might not be able to perform any test and deliver a result report.
+This might have many reasons, e.g., lost sample, broken tube, dysfunction of the analyser etc. In such cases the status value should be updated to "cancelled" and the specific details given - preferably as coded values in the TestResultvalue.CodedResult element.
 Additional information may be provided in the result comment element as well.

 #### Error Result Report Workflow
 If the laboratory result report was originally created/issued in error, then its status should be set to “entered-in-error”.
 This is an amendment that marks that the entire report should not be considered as valid.